G-44NV7Z0M4K

 Who Should You Choose as Witnesses?

-- Solicitor witness are another good choice, it is implied that a legal professional provides additional security from their knowledge of the law and procedure.
+• Solicitor witness are another good choice, it is implied that a legal professional provides additional security from their knowledge of correct legal procedure.

 Best Practices for Witnessing a Will